 Want a no-pressure quote?

 Free survey.
-Written, MCS-compliant quote.
+Written, transparent quote.
 No hard sell.
 We'll give you time to compare.

 Ten red flags when getting a solar quote

-- No MCS certification — walk away.
+- No Quality standards — walk away.
 There's no legitimate reason for an installer to lack it.

 - Unsolicited door-knocking — reputable companies don't cold-call.